The Basins of Attraction of Soft Sphere Packings Are Not Fractal

 The results for $F_0/N$ are shown in Fig.~\ref{fig:Volumes}$(a)$.
-We show that, while FIRE and L-BFGS yield near-indistinguishable values, there is a systematic bias between CVODE and optimizers.
-Worse, the systematic bias grows with system size, as FIRE and L-BFGS become more and more inaccurate.
-Note that the volumes measured by optimizers are \textit{larger} than the true volumes.
-This counter-intuitive result is confirmed by the radial densities of states (DOS) reconstructed from samples in example basins, Fig.~\ref{fig:Volumes}$(b)-(c)$.
-Using the rescaled radial distance to the minimum $r/ \sqrt{(N-1)d}$, which keeps the length of a long diagonal of a unit cube constant across dimensions, the CVODE DOS are all maximal around $1$, while the FIRE ones systematically shift to higher values; indeed, FIRE finds samples lying further away from the minimum.
+While FIRE and L-BFGS yield near-indistinguishable values, there is a systematic bias between CVODE and optimizers.
+Worse, the systematic bias grows with system size, as FIRE and L-BFGS become more inaccurate.
+The volumes measured by optimizers are \textit{larger} than the true volumes, a counter-intuitive result confirmed by the radial densities of states (DOS) reconstructed from samples in example basins, Fig.~\ref{fig:Volumes}$(b)-(c)$.
+Using the rescaled radial distance to the minimum $r/ \sqrt{(N-1)d}$ (which keeps the length of a long diagonal of a unit cube constant across dimensions) the CVODE DOS are all maximal around $1$, while the FIRE ones systematically shift to higher values; indeed, FIRE finds samples lying further away from the minimum.
 However, in Fig.~\ref{fig:Volumes}$(d)$, we show the accuracy of FIRE samples obtained from the same basins as in $(b)-(c)$ as a function of rescaled radial distance, revealing that the accuracy plummets after $0.7$, with a decay that goes exponentially with distance and gets faster with dimensionality (inset).
 In other words, FIRE wrongly tags points outside of basins as belonging to them, likely because inertia facilitates ridge crossing.
-In high dimension, a slightly larger spherical shell contributes an enormous volume, so that these erroneous points lead to a systematic volume overestimate.
+In high dimension, a slightly larger spherical shell contributes an enormous volume, so that these erroneous points lead to a systematic volume overestimate in the basins we measured.
+This cannot be true of all basins: since optimizers do not create new minima (see App.~\ref{app:energies}) and basins tile configuration space, the average basin volume is fixed by the total volume divided by the number of minima, so that the overestimate of the large basins we sample must be compensated by an underestimate of the smaller basins, Fig.~\ref{fig:AccuracyTimevsN}$(e)-(f)$.
+Yet, the overestimate is reproducible in the basins that we measured.
+Note that our sampling of basins is itself biased by their size: since basins are selected by picking random points in configuration space, larger basins are sampled with a probability proportional to their volume, so that the basins we measure are larger than average~\cite{Martiniani2017a,Casiulis2023}.
+Together, these observations suggest that using optimizers results in a ``rich gets richer'' effect on basin volumes, in which larger basins are made to look even larger while small ones are shrunk even more.
+An effect of this bias is that optimizers bias the sampling of minima, as seen in the estimates of energies and of $\phi_J$ (App.~\ref{app:energies},~\ref{app:jamming-point}).
+Note that the bias is towards lower energies, which has been shown to be correlated to larger basins in jammed soft particles~\cite{Casiulis2023}, and thus the rich-gets-richer picture is consistent with the observed bias on the energies.